 Please contact us if you would like more details.

-Also, please take a look at our PhD webpage for further information.
+Also, please take a look at our research degrees webpages for further information.

-Depending on the programme you are enrolled upon, the durations are as follows:
+Depending on the course you are enrolled upon, the durations are as follows:

 - Postgraduate Certificate in GIS – 12 months